 Citrus fruits are one of the most powerful sources of vitamin C in all of nature.
-Therefore, due to their antioxidants, they are a big help for anyone with osteoarthritis.
+Therefore, due to their antioxidants, they represent great foods for osteoarthritis.

 The antioxidants and anti-inflammatories in citrus fruits inhibit the activity of free radicals, which are responsible for the early aging of tissues.

 Some great varieties are:

 The carotenes in carrots have a remarkable effect on the protection of joint cartilage.
 They reduce the risk of premature breakdown.
 This nutrient, together with the essential minerals in carrots, contribute to the regeneration of damaged bone tissue.
 It also controls inflammation and pain.